Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Abstract

 \section{Abstract}

 Existing learning analytics approaches, which often model learning processes as sequences of learner actions or homogeneous relationships, are limited in capturing the distributed, multi-faceted nature of interactions in contemporary learning environments.
 To address this, we propose Heterogeneous Interaction Network Analysis (HINA), a novel multi-level learning analytics framework for modeling complex learning processes across diverse entities (e.g., learners, behaviours, AI agents, and task designs).
-HINA integrates a set of original methods, including summative measures and a new non-parametric clustering technique, with established practices for statistical testing and interactive visualization to provide a flexible and powerful analytical toolkit.
+Grounded in network science principles, HINA integrates a multi-level analytical framework that models and analyzes individual entity profiles (node-level), dyadic associations (dyadic-level), and latent clusters (meso-level) to address questions about how different elements in a learning environment interact and co-influence each other.
 In this paper, we first detail the theoretical and mathematical foundations of HINA for individual, dyadic, and meso-level analysis.
-We then demonstrate HINA's utility through a case study on AI-mediated small-group collaborative learning, revealing students' interaction profiles with peers versus AI; distinct engagement patterns that emerge from these interactions; and specific types of learning behaviors (e.g., asking questions, planning) directed to AI versus peers.
-By transforming process data into Heterogeneous Interaction Networks (HINs), HINA introduces a new paradigm for modeling learning processes and provides the dedicated, multi-level analytical methods required to extract meaning from them.
-It thereby moves beyond a single process data type to quantify and visualize how different elements in a learning environment interact and co-influence each other, opening new avenues for understanding complex educational dynamics.
+We then demonstrate HINA's utility through a case study on AI-assisted small-group collaborative learning, revealing students' interaction profiles with peers versus AI; distinct engagement patterns that emerge from these interactions; and specific types of learning behaviors (e.g., asking questions, planning) directed to AI versus peers.
+The significance of HINA lies in its unified and original analytical framework, which enables researchers to quantify entity profiles, identify significant associations, and uncover engagement clusters within a coherent workflow.
+Accompanied by a dedicated web tool, HINA provides an end-to-end methodology for supporting process-based assessment as well as a new theoretical lens for modeling and understanding complex and mediated learning processes.

 \keywords{Learning analytics, Complex Networks, Human-AI Interactions, Learning Processes, Heterogeneous interactions, Multi-level analysis, Heterogeneous Interaction Network Analysis}